Sara Liss

 Articles (5)

-The best waterfront and beach bars in Miami for drinks with a view
+The best waterfront and beach bars in Miami for drinks in paradise

-The best waterfront and beach bars in Miami for drinks with a view
+The best waterfront and beach bars in Miami for drinks in paradise

-Craving fresh air, warm breeze and a little sunshine on your face as you sip your cocktail?
-Miami is home to swanky hotel terraces, scene-y beach clubs and tropical dives alike where the booze flows and the sunset views reign supreme.
-Whether you’re seeking some romance, a day-to-night party or a lively Miami happy hour before setting out to enjoy a proper meal, we have you covered.
-Best of all, we need not wait ‘til summer to dine al fresco here!
-No matter the season, we’re free to sun on Miami’s best beaches, imbibe atop the city’s many rooftop bars and, perhaps best of all, bear witness to its stunning Atlantic sunsets from the best waterfront bars in Miami.
+In the mood for a warm breeze and a little sunshine on your face as you sip your drink?
+There's a Miami beach bar or waterfront gem for that.
+At these luxe hotel patios, bumping beach clubs and tropical dives, the booze flows and the sunset views reign supreme.
+Whether you’re seeking some romance, a lit bottomless brunch or a lively Miami happy hour before dinner, we have you covered.
+No matter the season, we’re free to sun on Miami’s best beaches, imbibe atop the city’s many rooftop bars and, maybe best of all, bear witness to its stunning sunsets from the best waterfront and beach bars in Miami.
 RECOMMENDED: The best waterfront restaurants in Miami

 The 12 best things to do in West Palm Beach